karajelley/sugar-swoop/README.md

 -Candy Lightning Bolts: Slows the player down significantly -Candy Bandits: Cause the player to lose a life

+#### PowerUps
+The game will have three different types of powerups.
+-Candy Coins (fanned wrapper candies): Gives the player 5 points -Lollipop Tokens: Gives the player 10 points and speeds them up -Candy Hearts: Gives players an extra life

 ### Game

 The game class controls all the game logic.
 It will have the following attributes: